First steps after getting a job offer in Berlin and Germany

 Quite often the branch employees will have problems communicating with you in English, so arm yourself with your passport, Google Translate in your smartphone, patience and a big smile.

-This are getting easier though.
-By far the fastest and more expat friendly way to open a bank account is via the new digital-only bank N26, signing up simple using only their mobile app, very fast and completely in English.
+Things are getting easier though.
+By far the fastest and more expat friendly way to open a bank account is via the new digital-only bank N26, signing up is simple using only their mobile app, very fast and completely in English.

 Expatica and banks germany could be good places to go if you need more information about bank accounts.